modesttree/Zenject-2019/README.md

 }
 ```

 The `ToSingleFactory` binding can be useful when you want to define a singleton, but it has complex construction logic that you want to define yourself.
 You could use `ToSingleMethod`, but this can get ugly if your construction logic itself has its own dependencies that it needs.
-Using `ToSingleFactory` for this case is nice because any dependencies that you require for construction can be simply added to the factory constructor
+Using `ToSingleFactory` for this case it is nice because any dependencies that you require for construction can be simply added to the factory constructor

 18 - **Untyped Bindings**